AidenRoto/Bluetooth-keyboard-adapter/README.md

 ## Key Settings
 In this version, I provided an configurator for remapping keys, but no macro configuration tools.
-The only macro I implemented in btKeyboard.ino is hold **r**, **s**, **t** (note that order does matter, and you have to hold them until you press the last t), then release these thess keys, your bluefruit will do the re-pair process.
+The only combination I implemented in btKeyboard.ino is hold **r**, **s**, **t** (note that order does matter, and you have to hold them until you press the last t), then release these thess keys, your bluefruit will do the re-pair process.

 ## Configurator
 ![](readme_img/configurator.png)